GitXpresso/docker-waterfox/README.md

 For other great Dockerized applications, see https://jlesage.github.io/docker-apps.

 [create a new issue]: https://github.com/jlesage/docker-firefox/issues

-[create a new issue about docker-waterfox]: https://github.com/gitxpresso/docker-waterfox/issues
+[create a new issue about docker waterfox]: https://github.com/gitxpresso/docker-waterfox/issues